 Better too if you don’t plan because if you don’t feel 100% and the exercise plan calls for sprints that day you’ll feel bad about not doing them.
 You’ll feel worse when you try them and injure yourself.
 If you had an unplanned workout you’d not have considered sprinting when you weren’t 100% and instead you’d have done a slow-medium session and been happy you didn’t injure yourself.

 I start talking to myself during a run…

 “Feels great.
 Man what a day to be outside when so many people are sitting at home watching the TV and filling their head with nonsense.
 How many people are outside right now exercising in this town of 460,000 people?
 A thousand?
 How many are running through a park like this one?
 100?
 How many are in this park?
 Nope.
 Just four people.
 Man, you are one of four people able to enjoy exercising like this… Cows.
 Birds.
 Lots of shade.
 Nothing like that Coconut Grove 5-miler in Miami that morning after a fast 20-mile bike ride.
 Nothing like that.
 This is easy.
 It’s like the earth is moving and I’m just moving my legs to catch up to it.
 Effortless.
 What an amazing day today… I was able to edit those 120 web pages, optimize my Google Adsense ads, get to the bank, email mom, etc.”

 I talk to myself about everything positive that I see around me and that I feel in my body.
 If I run out of stuff, I think about other positive things I did throughout the day that I was able to accomplish.

-Positive self talk helps me take the focus away from the run, usually resulting in a longer run and a very fulfilling run.
+Positive self-talk helps me take the focus away from the run, usually resulting in a long run and a very fulfilling run.